laurensk/Playzlib/README.md

 Feel free to discuss with me on [Twitter](https://twitter.com/LaurensKDev).

 ### macOS Catalyst-App
-As I mentioned, Playzlib will not get iCloud synchronization any time soon and therefore, a macOS-Version of Playzlib would make no sense because you can't synchronize your Playz across your Apple devices.
+As I mentioned, Playzlib will not get iCloud synchronization any time soon and therefore, a macOS-Version of Playzlib wouldn't be nice to use.
+Regardless of this small UX issue, I'll work on a macOS version of Playzlib when the first iOS build is released.

 Feel free to discuss with me on [Twitter](https://twitter.com/LaurensKDev).